Dealing with Smokers – In Real Life And On the Big Screen

-Seeing actors smoke in movies can be a serious trigger.
+Seeing actors who smoke in movies can be a serious trigger.
 For example, when characters are smoking cigarettes in any popular American movies, they are typically portrayed as cool, collected, different, or mysterious.
-And they always seem to have the most perfect smoking technique; from the way they hold it to the consistently perfect drag.
-Seeing cigarettes portrayed insuch a positive light tends to bring on very strong cravings.
+And they always seem to have the best smoking technique; from the way they hold it to the consistently perfect drag.
+Seeing cigarettes portrayed in such a positive light tends to bring on very strong cravings.

 And then in the real world, you have to deal with smokers who are not in the quitting process.
 These folks tend to glamorize cigarettes, hyping up the coming smoke break or getting really excited at the mention of burning one.
 There is no doubt that this trigger is one of the toughest, but there is no need to turn off the TV or cuss out your smoking co-workers, you can handle this with a few simple coping skills.

 Knowledge is power, and this is also true when it comes to coping with smoking triggers.
 Understanding why people crave cigarettes when they see others smoking can help to prepare you for when it inevitably happens.
 It’s neither beneficial or healthy to lock yourself away for weeks or months while you quit, so let’s take a look at why it happens and how you can cope.